Stefka92/MusicQuiz/README.md

 Music Mastermind target users are:

--All ages.
+- All ages.
--All genders.
+- All genders.
--People interested in Music.
+- People interested in Music.
--Open minded people willing to try new experiences.
+- Open minded people willing to try new experiences.
--People looking to activate their brain and test their music knowledge.
+- People looking to activate their brain and test their music knowledge.

 What these users would be looking for:

 Easy to navigate website with clear straightforward information.
--Clear and consise questions.
+-  Clear and consise questions.
--Multiple choice answered.
+- Multiple choice answered.
--A score tracker so their final result is calculated.
+- A score tracker so their final result is calculated.

 ## Scope
 As this is my is my first time working with JavaScript, I decided to keep the quiz very simple.
-In order to meet the above criteria, the following features will be included in the website -A Header when clicked will take you back to the home page -Quiz Section containing multiple choice questions and answers -Social network links
+In order to meet the above criteria, the following features will be included in the website
+- A Header when clicked will take you back to the home page
+- Quiz Section containing multiple choice questions and answers
+- Social network links
--A music image to go with the theme
+- A music image to go with the theme
--Control buttons to navigate the quiz
+- Control buttons to navigate the quiz

 ## Structure

-The Website is made up of 3 Pages;Home.
-Which gives an idea of what the quiz is about.
-The quiz page.
-Which has the controls, quiz questions and answers.
-End page.
-Displaying Final Score and allowing the user to restart the quiz if desired.
-All Pages on the website have:
-A responsive navigation bar at the top which allows the user to navigate through the  site.
-A footer which contains social media links to instagram and facebook along with their icons.
-The footer also contains a contact us section with all relative information to get in touch.
-Home Page.
-A section with a brief description of what the quiz consists of.

-The website is made up of four pages, three of which can be accessed from the navigation menu (Home, About & Sign-up).
-The fourth page is a brief thank you page which you are redirected to once you sign up for the retreat.

-All Pages on the website have:

-- A responsive navigation bar at the top which allows the user to navigate through the site.
-- A footer which contains social media links to instagram and facebook along with their icons.
-The footer also contains a contact us section with all relative information to get in touch.
-- Home Page.
-    - A section with a brief description of what this website is offering.
-     - A Highlights Section.
-This section contains an unordered list with some of the main offerings of the retreat.
-There is also a button labeled “Find out more” which takes you to the about page.
-- About Page.
-     - A section that goes into more detail as to what the retreat offers and the benefits of Pilates.
-     - An image of a lady in a Pilates pose is added to the right of the text to fit in with the description.
-      - A Section with a table containing the 3 day schedule is added underneed the description section.
-      - A sand background image was added to this page to fit in with the theme of the website.
-- Sign Up Page.
-      - A Form consisting of 5 input fields for the users First name, Last name, email address, date of birth, and contact number an additional box was added giving            the user the option to submit any special requests they may have.
-         The user must fill in the First 5 input fields in order to submit otherwise a pop up message appears stating  **Please fill out this form**.
-            The user submits the form using the submit button which is titled **Sign up now**.
-- Thank You Page.
-   - A brief thanks message to the user letting them know their form has successfully been submitted.

 ## Skeleton

 Please note the actual website has changed Since these wireframes.
-During the building process I decided to Change the home page and added an image as the background as I felt it stood out more as I had not much content on the home page as I did not want it cluttered.
-I also added a button to link to the about page if the user wanted to find out more.
+During the building process I decided to Change the content on the home page from displaying the rules to a more fun approach instead.
+I had originally planned on having a timer but this didn't workout within the allocated time frame.
-I also decided to change my about page slightly and added my image opposite the text as I felt it looked better this way.

 **Home Wireframe**